Chinese Herbal Medicine and Endometriosis

 Across trials and reviews, Chinese herbal medicine has repeatedly been associated with fewer side effects than some standard hormonal therapies, including GnRH agonists, danazol and gestrinone.

-For many people with endometriosis, that matters just as much as symptom relief.
+For many people with endometriosis, tolerability matters just as much as symptom relief.
 A treatment only works in real life if it is something people can realistically stay with.

 Postoperative Support and Recurrence